Pistos/styleguide/ruby-style.md

 * Avoid needless metaprogramming.

+* Don't engage in code golfing or newline golfing.

 * Err on the side of more spaces or newlines.

 * Do not mess around in core classes when writing libraries.